pkLucid/Pokemon-Lucid/lucid_book/src/ai/ai.md

 * Recoil on miss
 * All moves that have a negative effect on AI unless they have contrary or hold a white herb (e.g. Superpower)

+## Scale Shot (can be considered both a negative and positive depending on other moves)
+* If an other negative (positive) move is present it is considered to be a positive (negative) move
+* If neither are present, Scale Shot is considered to have no positive / negative effects

 ## How the AI sees damage
 * The damage the AI sees is the 8th roll.
 * All calculations are done using the above mentioned roll